Understanding Lens Aberrations in 3D

 For a Spherical Lens we are doing the same with a sphere:

-As you can see, the Cylindrical Lens element stretches the light
+As you can see, the anamorphic lens element (left) stretches the light

 Simply put, aberrations are imperfections in your lens that add texture and details to your image.